 - Income Support

 - Housing Benefit

 - Pension Credit

 - Working Tax Credit

 - Child Tax Credit (other than just the family element)

 There may also be links within the e-billing portal to leaflets which are normally sent out with paper bills, offering additional information about the water services we are providing to you, encouraging you to be water efficient or if you are an unmetered customer asking you to consider having a water meter.

 Your email address or telephone number may be used to contact you about the water services that we provide.
-If we want to use your email address to send you direct marketing communications including those of our group companies, we will ask you to consent to this when you log onto e-billing.
+If we want to use your email address to send you direct marketing communications including those of our group companies and relevant third parties, we will ask you to consent to this when you log onto e-billing.
 It is your choice whether you consent and consent can be withdrawn at any time by contacting us using the details above or using the "unsubscribe" function in any communication itself.
 Unsubscribing from marketing communications will not impact on any service messages we may send to you by email or SMS.

 People who fall into arrears or fail to pay their water bill

 In respect to a customer’s responsibility for paying their bills, SES Water has a regulatory requirement to provide a safe, maintained supply of fresh water to your property.
 In section 5 of our Water Charges Scheme, which is approved by our industry regulator, Ofwat, we explain that water charges are payable by the occupier of the premises, or the person who uses the supply, except where the owner of the premises is liable by enactment or by agreement with SES Water.
 Our Water Charges Scheme is further supported by the Water Industry Act 1991, which gives Water Companies the powers to charge and recover charges.
 This is referred to in Section 142 of the Water Industry Act 1991.